 “Race: Are We So Different” was hosted at the NC Museum of Natural Sciences from April 22-October 22, 2017.
-Throughout the six months, and enhanced by special programming, including cultural conversations, the Rhythm of Race special event, and a series of presentations discussing the topic of Race in our everyday lives, this exhibit reached over 70,000 individuals.
+Throughout the six months, and enhanced by special programming, including cultural conversations, the Rhythm of Race special event, and a series of presentations discussing the topic of Race in our everyday lives, this exhibit reached nearly 85,000 individuals.

 Information for these resources can be found below.